vigna/epserde-rs/README.md

 ## Example: Zero-copy structures with parameters

-For zero-copy structure, things are slightly different because types are not substituted, even if they represent the type of your fields.
+For zero-copy structures, things are slightly different because types are not substituted, even if they represent the type of your fields.
 So all parameters must be zero-copy.
+This must hold even for types inside a [`PhantomData`].
 For example,

 ```rust
 # fn main() -> Result<(), Box<dyn std::error::Error>> {